tinoryj/ELECT/README.md

 To test the ELECT prototype, we need to run the following steps:

-1. Run the object storage server as the clod tier.
+1. Run the object storage server as the cold tier.
 2. Run the ELECT cluster.
 3. Run the YCSB benchmark.

 We describe the detailed steps below.

-### Run the object storage server as the clod tier (~1 human minutes + ~1 compute-minutes)
+### Run the object storage server as the cold tier (~1 human minutes + ~1 compute-minutes)

 ```shell
 cd src/coldTier